AdamGonda/consoleRunner/README.md

   The missing game loop for your Pure function.
 </h2>

-You just have to define your `initial state` and an `update` function then the loop takes care of the rest of it, calling update in each iteration with the `currentState` and `input` if any, or terminating the cycle if the `isGameOver` is true or you press `q`.
+You just have to define your `initial state` and an `update` function, then the loop takes care of the rest of it, calling update in each iteration with the `currentState` and `input` if any, or terminating the cycle if the `isGameOver` is true or you press `q`.